AguaClara/Textbook/Filtration/EStaRS_Design.rst

 These two flows can be used with the pressure recovery terms to determine the smallest branch sizes that can work.

-Using this flow the total area of the inlet orifices can be found for the longest branch, this area can then describe the number of orifices and thir spacing.
+Using this flow the total area of the inlet orifices can be found for the longest branch, this area can then describe the number of orifices and their spacing.
 The spacing then applies to all the branches not just the longest one.

-Because the pressure recovery in the branches is the constraint in determining total orifice sizing, it is convenient to fist consider the generic pressure recovery term:
+Because the pressure recovery in the branches is the constraint in determining total orifice sizing, it is convenient to first consider the generic pressure recovery term:

 .. math::

   h_L = \frac{(\frac{Q}{\Pi*A*\epsilon})^2}{2g}

 In the equation above the HL is equivalent to the pressure recovery, the velocity term has just been replaced with the flow to area ratio at the inlets or outlets.
 Depending on which inlet or outlet system is being looked at the porosity term and flow term will vary.
-Additonally, we are setting the head loss to be small so the term being found is the total area required to keep the head loss small.
+Additionally, we are setting the head loss to be small so the term being found is the total area required to keep the head loss small.
 Thus it can be rearranged to:

 .. math::

   A = \frac{1}{\frac{(\sqrt{2g*h_L})*\Pi*\epsilon}{Q}}

-The suggested design headloss for the inlets and outlets is 5 cm, but is flexible in the .
+The suggested design head loss for the inlets and outlets is 5 cm, but is flexible in the .
 The following table shows the other constraints used to solve for the required areas.

 .. _table_branch_head_loss: